Ouren Castle: The castle ruin nowadays

-Today the former castle is considered being an archaeological site.
+Today the former castle is considered an archaeological site.
 On the surface there are still remains of the foundations and parts of the former enclosing walls visible.
-Because of the scanty written sources, knowledge on the building history and historical development of the castle and the place is only attainable by archaeological methods.
+Because of the scanty written sources, knowledge of the building history and historical development of the castle and the place is only attainable by archaeological methods.

-Since 2012 the Archaeological Department of the German-speaking community of Belgium is conduction excavations on the castle hill.
+Since 2012 the Archaeological Department of the German-speaking community of Belgium has been conducting excavations on the castle hill.
 Prior to that, the Société Archeologique du Sillon Mosan (S.O.S. fouilles) conducted its research on the subject in autumn 1988 and January 1989 which was only scanty documented.